jdortiz/rust-jobs/Design.md

 queues.
 We have decided to take the simpler approach here.

-I have considered the option to make `Job` implement the `Executable` trait that would abstracts the execution capabilities of a type.
+I have considered the option to make `Job` implement the `Executable` trait that would abstract the execution capabilities of a type.
 It would make a lot of sense if would considering other other things that could be executed by the server, e.g. database jobs, but it seems unnecessary at this moment.